kl722545/Distributional-Policy-Optimization-for-Multi-Goal-Reinforcement-Learning/README.md

 PPO        |377.00 |1000.00| 1000.00  |989.98±72.23
 Distri.
 PPO|**1000.00**|1000.00| 1000.00  |**1000.00**±**0.00**

-## Off-policy comparasion in reacher
+## Off-policy comparison in reacher
 The reward curve is smoothed by averaging the returns of recent 500 episodes with one standard deviation shaded area.
 And the final performance statistics of return over 100 epoch.

 ![DACER](./image/reacher-acer-dacer.png)